dhan112099/NodeGraph_PMI/README.md

 ## Creating FlowChartView

 Creating FlowChartView is start by adding NodeGraph.dll assembly as your project's reference.
-If you already downloaded it with Nuget Manager, it is not needed( Notice : Don't forget add "PropertyTools.Wpf" ).
+If you already downloaded it with Nuget Manager, it is not needed( Note : Don't forget add "PropertyTools.Wpf" ).

 ![](https://github.com/lifeisforu/NodeGraph/raw/master/Documents/Images/NodeGraph_Reference.png)

 Then, you can add a namespace in XAML of a Visual element.
-As you can see above, Model, View, ViewModel namespaces exsit.
+As you can see above, Model, View, ViewModel namespaces exist already.
 So you should add namespace for View.
 In my case, I have added name of "ngv".
 And then you can add "FlowChartView".

 "NodeGraphSamples/MainWindow.xaml"
 ```cs